sanatprasad/MediBuddy/README.md

-# Doctor Appointment System
+# MEDIBUDDY - Doctor Appointment System

-The Doctor Appointment System is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to schedule appointments with doctors and manage their medical appointments effectively.
+MEDIBUDDY is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to schedule appointments with doctors and manage their medical appointments effectively.

 ## Features